Instruction for Authors

 - Is an institutional approval number provided for the mammalian animal used for the experiment?

 - Have you obtained permission and submitted documentation for all Personal Communications cited?

 Reviews: Submissions of reviews and perspectives covering topics of current interest are welcome and encouraged.
 Reviews should be concise and no longer than 5-10 printed pages (about 10 to 20 manuscript pages)

-We shall try our best to complete review process within 10 days from the date of submission.
+We shall try our best to complete the review process within 10 days from the date of submission.
 The article processing charge is mandatory for all articles.
-In order to preserve a high quality of this journal, the Editorial Board may wish to set some rules from time to time.
+In order to preserve the high quality of this journal, the Editorial Board may wish to set some rules from time to time.

 - The main researchers working in a field

 - Future directions